Fugitive ex-Thai PM Thaksin warns on economy

 Thaksin, who lives abroad to avoid a jail sentence handed down for graft in 2008, has kept messages to the public to a minimum since the military toppled the remnants of the government of his sister, Yingluck Shinawatra, last year.

-Since seizing power, the government has struggled to revive Thailand's export-dependent economy, something some analysts say could prove destabilising for the junta, or National Council for Peace and Order.
+Since seizing power, the government has struggled to revive Thailand's export-dependent economy, something some analysts say could prove destabilizing for the junta, or National Council for Peace and Order.

 Despite announcing big-spending on road and railway projects, domestic demand remains weak and record-high household debt is hurting Southeast Asia's second-largest economy.